-- Connection to Nature: Nature-based programs foster a sense of connection to the environment, instilling an appreciation for nature and a desire to protect it. - Ecological Understanding: Kids gain a better understanding of ecosystems, biodiversity, and their role in preserving the planet.
+- Connection to Nature: Nature-based programs foster a sense of connection to the environment, instilling an appreciation for nature and a desire to protect it. - Ecological Understanding: Kids better understand ecosystems, biodiversity, and their role in preserving the planet.

 Learning and Development: